Bet you didn't know your Mac could do all this

 Make sure the Edit Toolbar is visible (from the View menu) and you'll see you've got options for drawing shapes, arrows, speech and thought bubbles and more.
 There's also the option to highlight text in different colours, strikethrough some text, add notes and type some text into boxes.

-Preview is one one of the most under-appreciated apps on a Mac; especially in later versions of OS X, it became hugely powerful, and even for us at MacFormat, it does much of what we'd traditionally use a more elaborate and expensive application such as Photoshop for.
-Do yourself a favor: open an image in Preview and poke around the app's menus and interface to see what it can do.
+One of the most under-appreciated apps on macOS, Preview is hugely powerful, and even for us at TechRadar, it can perform tasks that we’d usually be stuck using a more expensive and elaborate app such as Photoshop for.
+Trust us: open an image in Preview and poke around the app’s menus and interface to see just what it’s capable of.

 Keyboard shortcuts are great for saving time, but you're not limited to just the shortcuts put in by developers; if there's a particular menu option you use all the time that doesn't have a shortcut, you can create it yourself.